 Monday, July 20, 2020

 Conservatism has the same relationship to its people that an airplane has to the earth.
 The airplane never rises so high that it might fly out of the atmosphere and venture into the space; likewise, conservatism does not fly away from life and into the sphere of utopianism.
 Hovering at an optimal height above the people, conservatism keeps track of their way of life, learns about their aims and concerns, studies their economic and social condition, examines the prospects for development, and detects the signs of distress and dissatisfaction and, from such information conservatism formulates its political agenda and strategy.
 The conservative movements are led not by ideology but by experience and skill.

 When Karl Marx said, in his eleventh “Theses on Feuerbach,” that “Philosophers have only interpreted the world in various ways; the point, however, is to change it,” he was not rejecting philosophy but revealing the nature and goal of his own philosophical work.
 He was too politically-minded to see much value in the theories, discussions, and arguments that traditional philosophy is known for.
 His focus was on using philosophy to provide intellectual and moral support to the trade unionists, political activists, and revolutionaries who were fighting for the socialist cause.

 Posted by Anoop Verma at 7:14:00 PM

 In his book Studies in European Realism, the Marxist philosopher George Lukacs says that progressivism comes naturally to the writer because he is sensitive to the situation of the most suffering class.
 When I look at the world around me, I realize that several good writers are progressives (though a few of them are conservatives).
-This makes me think that there is little or no connection between artistic achievement and moral values.
-A hateful progressive writer may go a long way, while a moral writer may fail to produce a masterpiece.
+I think Lukacs is right.
+The progressives know how to write books that are highly influential.

 Posted by Anoop Verma at 6:43:00 AM